nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/best-practices/choosing-how-to-import-data-in-the-nuxeo-platform.md

 **Use the REST API**

-- **Pros**: The simplest strategy.
+- **Pros**: The most straightforward strategy.
 Can be done remotely as long as there is an HTTP access.
-- **Cons**: The less performant, although proven rates of thousands of documents per seconds can be reached
+- **Cons**: The less performant, although proven rates of thousands of documents per seconds can be reached.

 **Use the Java API server-side**

-- **Pros**: Transactional, multi-theaded and highly performant.
-It provides the ability to disable events processing and to bundle event processing
+- **Pros**: Transactional, multi-threaded and highly performant.
+It provides the ability to disable events processing and to bundle event processing.
 - **Cons**: A bit more complex to understand logics, requires to deploy a server-side plugin for any customization.

 **Fill in the database directly** (SQL Scripts, MongoDB collections, ...)

-- **Pros**: The most performant
+- **Pros**: The most performant.
 - **Cons**: Requires knowledge of Nuxeo Platform internals.
 May break business logic as listeners are not handled, no event is fired in the repository.
-For instance, there won't be any audit, unless you fill the table at the same time.
-You still have to perform some additional tasks manually after that like rebuild full text, rebuild ancestors cache, rebuild read-ACLs
+For instance, there won't be any audit unless you fill the table at the same time.
+You still have to perform some additional tasks manually after that like rebuild full text, rebuild ancestors cache, rebuild read-ACLs.

 ### Importing Files

-Similarly there can be several strategies to upload the binary content (the files):
+Similarly, there can be several strategies to upload binary content (the files):

 **Using the REST API**

-The REST API provides the batch endpoint to upload content, with ability to upload binaries by chunks and thus implement resume upload patterns.
+The REST API provides the batch endpoint to upload content, with the ability to upload binaries by chunks and thus implement resume upload patterns.

-- **Pros**: Can upload file from anywhere, just need an HTTP access
+- **Pros**: Can upload files from anywhere, only need an HTTP access.
-- **Cons**: Network becomes a strong limitation to import rates
+- **Cons**: Network becomes a strong limitation to import rates.

 **Uploading them on a file system accessible from the Nuxeo server**

-- **Pros**: No network limitation as files may then be just "moved" to the right place (unless they are then stored on an object store in the cloud)
+- **Pros**: No network limitation as files may then be just "moved" to the right place (unless they are then stored on an object store in the cloud).
-- **Cons**: It is not always easy to open access to the folder file system, so this solution cannot be seen as a generic strategy for central repository use case.
+- **Cons**: It is not always easy to open access to the folder file system.
+This solution can't be a generic strategy for a central repository use case.

 **Moving the file right to the place it will then be stored by Nuxeo**

 May it be a file system binary store, an S3 binary store or an Azure Object store, it is always possible to drop the files at the right place to restrict operations.

-- **Pros**: Most efficient way to do, especially when import is about very large multi-terabytes files.
+- **Pros**: Most efficient way to do, especially when the import is about very large multi-terabytes files.
-- **Cons**: Not easy to handle as a general integration pattern, requires to compute hash of the file first.
+- **Cons**: Not easy to handle as a general integration pattern, requires to compute the hash of the file first.

 ## Existing Import Tools

 ### Nuxeo Platform Importer

 The Nuxeo Platform Importer comes with several implementations:
-- **Nuxeo Bulk importer**, the generic mass document import addon (full, multi-threaded import from the server file system).
+- **Nuxeo Bulk importer**: the generic mass document import addon (full, multi-threaded import from the server file system).
-- **Nuxeo Scan importer** (to create documents from XML files).
+- **Nuxeo Scan importer**: to create documents from XML files.
-- **Nuxeo Stream importer** (to create documents with a producer/consumer pattern logic, and uses the Log features provided by [Nuxeo Stream]({{{page space='nxdoc' page='nuxeo-stream'}}).
+- **Nuxeo Stream importer**: to create documents with a producer/consumer pattern logic, and uses the Log features provided by [Nuxeo Stream]({{page space='nxdoc' page='nuxeo-stream'}}).

 #### Nuxeo Bulk Importer

 **Features**

 The [Nuxeo Bulk Document Importer](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-platform-importer) is an importer framework provided as an addon that can be used to build custom importers.
 It relies on a standard crawler, transformer, writer schema.
-The Scan importer and CSV importer addons are using that framework (see next sections).
-It is the de-facto choice when you want to reach hyperscale numbers with importing content (up to 10&nbsp;000s of documents per second).
-All you need to do is write your own Document Factory that will be in charge of the document creation logic in the repository.
-You can then easily launch the import controlling how many documents are done in a batch, how many batches per transaction, etc.
+The Scan importer and CSV importer addons are using this framework (see next sections).
+This is a solution for mass import that can handle thousands of documents per second.
+You need to write your own Document Factory that will be in charge of the document creation logic in the repository.
+You can then quickly launch the import controlling how many documents are done in a batch, how many batches per transaction, etc.

 **Customization Language**